Datalog and Constraint Satisfaction with Infinite Templates: Definitions and basic facts

 \subsection{Datalog}

 We now formally define Datalog.
 Our definition will be purely operational; for the standard semantical approach to the evaluation of Datalog programs see~\cite{EbbinghausFlum,KolaitisVardi}.
-A Datalog program is a finite set of Horn clauses, i.e., clauses of the form $\psi \; \dlg \; \phi_1, \dots, \phi_l$, where $l \geq 0$ and where $\psi,\phi_1,\dots,\phi_l$ are atomic formulas.
-The formula $\psi$ is called the \emph{head} of the rule, and $\phi_1,\dots,\phi_l$ is called the \emph{body}.
-For technical reasons, we assume that all variables in the head also occur in the body.
+Let $\tau$ be a relational signature.
+A Datalog program (with signature $\tau$) is a finite set of \emph{rules} of the form $\psi \; \dlg \; \phi_1, \dots, \phi_r$, where $r \geq 0$ and where $\psi,\phi_1,\dots,\phi_r$ are atomic $\tau$-formulas.
+The formula $\psi$ is called the \emph{head} of the rule, and $\phi_1,\dots,\phi_r$ is called the \emph{body}.
 The relation symbols occurring in the head of some clause are called \emph{intentional database predicates} (or \emph{IDBs}), and all other relation symbols in the clauses are called \emph{extensional database predicates} (or \emph{EDBs}).
-A Datalog program has \emph{width (l,k)} if all IDBs are at most $l$-ary, and if all rules have at most $k$ distinct variables.
+A Datalog program has \emph{width $(l,k)$} if all IDBs are at most $l$-ary, and if all rules have at most $k$ distinct variables.
+A Datalog program has \emph{width~$l$} if it has width $(l,k)$ for some $k$.